 On June 28, 1633 Pope Urban VIII unveiled Gian Lorenzo Bernini's Baldacchino (canopy) of S. Pietro.
 Four gilt bronze spiral columns rise from their marble plinths, which are decorated on both external sides with the Barberini coat of arms.

-The Canopy and its coats of arms
+The Canopy and its coats of arms (another page covers the statues in the pillars)

 The eight coats of arms are all slightly different.
 Below the intersection of the keys Bernini sculptured the face of a young woman who sometimes looks very distressed.